 In this context, the information barriers between mainstream official platforms and short video transmission have been lowered to a certain extent.

-For example, the video of “my grandfather doesn’t want me anymore” has been streamed more than 10 million times as of around January 25.
-During the Spring Festival, the grandson was turned away from the house, with masks and gifts thrown out of the window.
-Despite an entertaining atmosphere created by these contents, the consciousness of participation and consensus of all viewers have been inspired.
+For example, the video “my grandfather doesn’t want me anymore” has been streamed more than 10 million times as of around January 25.
+During the Spring Festival, the grandson has turned away from the house, with masks and gifts thrown out of the window.
+Despite the entertaining atmosphere created by these contents, the consciousness of participation and consensus of all viewers have been inspired.

 As millions of Chinese people are stuck at home during the coronavirus outbreak, nightclubs across the country are keeping them entertained by holding “cloud raves” online.

-Some DJs performed live, while others pre-recorded their performances for later broadcast on Douyin’s live, and some ravers even posted videos of themselves dancing to the music at home.
-These cloud raves have been extremely successful, with millions of viewers tuning into some of these livestreams.
+Some DJs performed live, while others pre-recorded their performances for later broadcast on Douyin’s life, and some ravers even posted videos of themselves dancing to the music at home.
+These cloud raves have been extremely successful, with millions of viewers tuning in to some of these live streams.

-Other Chinese companies, such as Alibaba, have now organizing “no meeting concerts” where singers and bands can broadcast their practice matches live.
+Other Chinese companies, such as Alibaba, have now organized “no meeting concerts” where singers and bands can broadcast their practice matches on Taobao live.
 Digital disruption is already happening, and it’s getting people’s attention.

 If in the West live streaming is preferred for entertainment purposes, in China it is also exploited a lot in terms of online sales.
 Hence the happy marriage between live streaming and e-commerce, the so-called live-commerce.